Ch1asm/pythonTeleBot/README.md

 This is a simple telegram bot.
+It's my learning project.
 Has only four tasks:
 1. Logs user messages from chats into the database (SQLite).
 2. Can support dialogue via GPT (Open AI API)